clebert/pageobject/README.md

 **Readable**, **stable**, and **maintainable** E2E tests written using a browser automation framework of your choice.

 ⚠️ **This software is currently in beta stage.
-Breaking changes can happen at any time.
-There are no usage examples yet.**
+Breaking changes can happen at any time.**

 ## Packages